 Are spring allergies the same as food allergies?

 No. Spring allergies (atopic dermatitis) are caused by environmental triggers like pollen.
 Food allergies are caused by specific proteins.
-The symptoms can overlap, but the causes and treatments differ.
+The symptoms can overlap, but the causes and management differ.

 Will my dog’s allergies get worse every year?

-Without management, yes—allergic responses tend to intensify over time as the immune system becomes increasingly sensitized.
-Active management can slow or prevent this progression.
+Without management, allergic responses tend to intensify over time as the immune system becomes increasingly sensitized.
+Ask your veterinarian how to manage your dog’s season.

 How long does spring allergy season last for dogs?